SajjadAhmad14/Telegram-bot/README.md

 ## Telegram Bot(Programming_is_fun)

 - This is Telegram Bot implemented using Ruby And [Telegram bot API](https://core.telegram.org/bots/api)
-- You need to have a Telegram app installed on your machine to run this Bot.
-Install it using this [Link](https://desktop.telegram.org/)
-- Once you have application, now you can search for 'programming_is_fun', which is my Bot name.
+- You can search for 'programming_is_fun', which is my Bot name.
 - This bot accepts a few commands and return you an article about programming, a saying or joke about programming.

 # Rspec Tests